The Shelbyville News

 ----------

-"Services for Mrs. Martha Arnold, seventy-one years old, former Waldron resident whose death caused by pneumonia, occurred yesterday at the home of a son in Bloomington, Ind., will be held at two o'clock tomorrow afternoon in the Valley church, south of Waldron, after which interment will take place in the Vanpelt cemetery.
+"Services for Mrs. Martha Arnold, seventy-one years old, former Waldron resident whose death caused by pneumonia, occurred yesterday at the home of a son in Bloomington, Indiana, will be held at two o'clock tomorrow afternoon in the Valley church, south of Waldron, after which interment will take place in the Vanpelt cemetery.

 "Mrs. Arnold, widow of Dudley (sic) Arnold who died about ten years ago, was born in Shelby county August 18, 1851, the daughter of Andrew and Mary Ensminger.
 She spent most of her life in this county, moving to Bloomington to Waldron a year ago.